Bachelor of Music: Post-graduation options

 Graduates may apply for jobs in performance, teaching, or arts administration.
 As well, graduates can apply for jobs that require a bachelor's degree in any subject, such as some entry-level jobs in banking, insurance, sales, and administration.
 Graduates with an interest in teaching in the school system may go on to complete a teaching degree or diploma.
-Graduates who have achieved a high standard on their instrument, voice, or another specialization such as composition or conducting may be eligible to apply for a Master of Music (M.M.) if their grades are high enough (a B+ or A− average is typically required).
-B.M. graduates can also apply to a range of graduate programs outside of music, such as library science, business administration or public administration; a B+ or A− average is typically required.
-Some programs may require B.M. graduates to complete preparatory or make-up courses in the field of the master's.
+Graduates who have achieved a high standard on their instrument, voice, or another specialisation such as composition or conducting may be eligible to apply for a Master of Music (MMus) if their grades are high enough (a B+ or A− average is typically required).
+BMus graduates can also apply to a range of graduate programs outside of music, such as library science, business administration or public administration; a B+ or A− average is typically required.
+Some programs may require BMus graduates to complete preparatory or make-up courses in the field of the master's.
 As well, some programs require the GRE or GMAT (standardized tests).
-B.M. graduates in some fields, such as composition, music theory, or musicology may be able to apply directly to Ph.D. programs if they have a high average and strong recommendation letters.
+BMus graduates in some fields, such as composition, music theory, or musicology may be able to apply directly to PhD programs if they have a high average and strong recommendation letters.